Gelbison Cilento Vallo della Lucania: History

 The team appeared in the seasons 2007–08 and 2008–09 of Serie D and has played in Eccellenza Campania until the end of the season 2010–11.

 In the summer 2011 the club has acquired the sports title of A.S.D.
 Serre Alburni, a team newly promoted in Serie D.

+In 2022, Gelbison were promoted to Serie C for the first time in the club's history as Serie D Group I champions.
+They were however relegated back to Serie D immediately in their debut season, after being defeated by Messina in the playoffs.

 Colors and badge

 Its colors are red and blue.